shivam-gupta007/Quotify/README.md

 I am developing this project in public so that everyone can contribute, leave comments, and suggest ideas.

-Try latest Quotify app Apk from below
+Try latest Quotify app Apk from [here](https://github.com/shivam-gupta007/Quotify/releases/tag/v1.0.0)

 ## Screenshots